 |Acromegaly/gigantism (~15% of afflicted families) |

 Multiple endocrine neoplasia (MEN) 1 is an autosomal dominant syndrome characterized primarily by a genetic predisposition to parathyroid, pancreatic islet, and pituitary adenomas (Chap.
-388).
-MEN 1 is caused by inactivating germline mutations in MENIN, a constitutively expressed tumor-suppressor gene located on chromosome 11q13.
+381).
+MEN1 is caused by inactivating germline mutations in MENIN, a constitutively expressed tumor-suppressor gene located on chromosome 11q13.
 Loss of heterozygosity or a somatic mutation of the remaining normal MENIN allele leads to tumorigenesis.
-About half of affected patients develop prolactinomas; acromegaly and Cushing’s disease are less commonly encountered.
+About half of affected patients develop prolactinomas; acromegaly and Cushing syndrome are less commonly encountered.

 I. Physiologic hypersecretion